It’s Been a Rough Week So I’m Reminding Myself of These Things

 Quick Thought #11: We’re All On the Roller-coaster

-Even when there are things in the world that I do not have the power to change, I use my own words to remind myself that there are things I CAN do.
+Even when there are things in the world I cannot change, I use my own words to remind myself that there are things I CAN do.
 I can look after the people around me.
 I can add my voice to support mental health, survivors, and marginalized groups.
-I can find ways to contribute to making the world a better place in some small ways while also encouraging others to do the same.
+I can find small ways to contribute to making the world a better place while also encouraging others to do the same.

 This also serves as a great reminder to myself that writing here about these topics is never a waste.
 I just found some hope by going back and reading what I wrote.
-Who knows who else might read these words and find a little hope too?
+Who knows who else might read these words and find a little hope, too?
 That is another small thing I can do that is more useful than wallowing in my anxiety.

 What can you do?
 How can your small acts ripple out into the world at large?
 And what are you doing to take care of yourself so that you can continue to give in small ways?